tbergeron/love-ludumdare-starter/README.md

 love-ludumdare-starter
 ======================

-Löve 2D game development starter kit
+Löve 2D game development starter kit.

+##### Want to throw a quick ludum dare? take this with you.

 This package is built for *personal* purposes only.